MaratMedvedev/text-detoxification-/reports/path_to_solution.md

 t5-base model.
 Exploration this model you can see here `notebooks/fine_tune_t5_for_detoxication.ipynb`.

 But this model trained about 2 hours(on Kaggles GPU accelerators) and it just learns output the same text...
 And you need 2.38 GB to store this model.
-So, it very bad solution.
+Maybe if I train longer, it shows better results.
+By now, it very bad solution.